JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

 A scalar is accepted for the ``b``, ``sense``, ``l``, and ``u`` arguments, in which case its value is replicated.
 The values ``-Inf`` and ``Inf`` are interpreted to mean that there is no corresponding lower or upper bound.

 .. note::
     Linear programming solvers extensively exploit the sparsity of the constraint matrix ``A``.
-While both dense and sparse matrices are acceped, for large-scale problems sparse matrices should be provided if permitted by the problem structure.
+While both dense and sparse matrices are accepted, for large-scale problems sparse matrices should be provided if permitted by the problem structure.

 A shortened version is defined as::